Hernando Pizarro: Family

-In 1552, Hernando married his niece, Francisca Pizarro Yupanqui (she was the daughter of Francisco Pizarro and his Inca mistress Inés Yupanqui) in Spain.
-Although born out of wedlock, she was legitimized by Imperial Decree.
+In 1552 Hernando married his niece, the 17-year-old Francisca Pizarro Yupanqui (the daughter of Francisco Pizarro and his Inca mistress Inés Yupanqui) in Spain.
+Although born out of wedlock, Francisca was legitimized by Imperial Decree.
 They had five children.
 One of their sons, Francisco Pizarro y Pizarro, married twice and had offspring, the Marqueses de La Conquista.
-As a result, the Pizarro line survived Hernando's death, though currently it is extinct in male line.
+As a result, the Pizarro line survived Hernando's death, though currently it is extinct in the male line.

-His father was a son of Fernando Alonso Pizarro and wife Isabel de Vargas Rodríguez de Aguilar, paternal grandson of Fernando or Hernando Alonso de Hinojosa and wife Teresa Martínez Pizarro, and brother of Juan Pizarro, who died without issue in 1521, and Diego Fernández Pizarro, who married Marina López and had a son Fernando Pizarro López, who had a natural son named Diego Pizarro de Vargas, married to Juana Rodríguez de Bobadilla, with female issue in Portugal.
+His father was a son of Fernando Alonso Pizarro and his wife, Isabel de Vargas Rodríguez de Aguilar, paternal grandson of Fernando or Hernando Alonso de Hinojosa and his wife, Teresa Martínez Pizarro, and brother of Juan Pizarro, who died without issue in 1521, and Diego Fernández Pizarro, who married Marina López and had a son Fernando Pizarro López, who had a natural son named Diego Pizarro de Vargas, married to Juana Rodríguez de Bobadilla, with female issue in Portugal.